List of England One Day International cricket records: Most career catches

 Caught is one of the nine methods a batsman can be dismissed in cricket.
 (Note: In 2017, The Laws of Cricket were amended, reducing the methods of dismissals from ten to nine, with handled the ball now covered as part of obstructing the field.)
-The majority of catches are caught in the slips, located behind the batsman, next to the wicket-keeper, on the off side of the field.
-Most slip fielders are top order batsmen.

-Sri Lanka's Mahela Jayawardene holds the record for the most catches in ODIs by a non-wicket-keeper with 218, followed by Ricky Ponting of Australia on 160 and Indian Mohammad Azharuddin with 156.
-Paul Collingwood is the leading catcher for England.
+Sri Lanka's Mahela Jayawardene holds the record for the most catches in ODIs by a non-wicket-keeper, with 218.